Ajala001/infinion-code-challenge/README.md

 # infinion-code-challenge
-A back-end code challeng assessment hosted by Infinion
+A back-end code challeng assessment hosted by Infinion Technologies